Chen Zitong

-Chen Zitong (陈子桐 (陳子桐, Chén Zitóng); born 27 February 1997) is a Chinese footballer currently playing as a midfielder for Zibo Qisheng in China League Two.
+Chen Zitong (陈子桐 (陳子桐, Chén Zitóng); born 27 February 1997) is a Chinese footballer currently playing as a midfielder for Rizhao Yuqi in China League Two.

 Club career

 Chen Zitong would be promoted to the senior team of Shijiazhuang Ever Bright in the 2018 China League One campaign and would go on to make his debut on 12 April 2018 in a Chinese FA Cup game against Wuhan Chufeng Heli that ended in a 1–1 draw, but lost in a penalty shootout.
 He would have to wait until 26 July 2020 to make his league debut in a Chinese Super League game against Hebei China Fortune that ended in a 2–2 draw.